A sacred space, empowering all,

 2007 – A drama style worship, later named LifeMime, begins and becomes a worship tradition at Aldersgate for over ten years.

 2009 – GaGa Court built during Alumni Weekend.
 Labyrinth built by Living Arts campers, volunteers, and staff near Uncle Don’s Chapel.

 A new tradition at Aldersgate is GAGA, an Israeli dodgeball game.
 This court was built by alumni in 2009 and, in following years, two more courts were built.

 2020 - Due to the Covid-19 global pandemic, Aldersgate did not open for in-person programming.
 Virtual camp programming was offered free of charge and Aldersgate staff provided a series of anti-racism videos and conversations for the community.

 The original dinner bell has a new home across the road and is used to signal mealtimes throughout the summer.

 During the 2010s, the Living Arts spirit gift was an opportunity for campers to give back to Aldersgate.
 Some of the gifts were the solar bathhouse mural, the labyrinth, and the amphitheater seating.

 2010 – New 200-seat amphitheater built across from the Health Lodge, by Living Arts campers, volunteers, and staff.

 2013 – Program Director John Michael Spelman leads Global Village initiative focused on celebrating diversity and education of global issues.

-2015 – Social justice is emphasized during summer camp program.
+2015 – Social justice is emphasized during summer camp programming.

 2017 – Adopt-An-Acre Campaign kicks off to fund the purchase of the Cook Property.